api3dao/api3-contracts/README.md

 Paying out insurance claims depreciates pool shares, as it decreases `Total_tokens` without changing `Total_shares`.
 This is the mechanic that has all pooled parties contribute to claim payout.

+The pool is seeded with 1 (Wei) token and 1 share to avoid divide by zero errors.

 **Staking:**
 The action that the user has to take every epoch to receive staking rewards and voting rights in the next epoch.
 Note that the user stakes pool shares, rather than the tokens themselves.